falconx/encounter-react/README.md

 Phase 2:
 1. [x] If possible, show circular profile image at center of map.
 Otherwise show firefly image.
 2. [x] On clicking the image/current position, show a menu: Drop presence, ...
-3. [ ] Refactor map-encounter.jsx and presence-map.jsx
+3. [!]
+Refactor map-encounter.jsx and presence-map.jsx
 4. [ ] map-encounter.jsx: Updating on socket listeners will happen too frequently in the real world
 5. [ ] Request profile image using Passport instead of using Facebook Graph API

 Phase 3:
 1. [ ] Only update the map once the user has moved N distance since the last check.
 2. [ ] Allow pickup of nearby presence.
-3. [ ] Don't allow clicking on map landmarks.
+3. [x] Don't allow clicking on poi.
-4. [ ] Don't allow map zoom level to change.
+4. [x] Don't allow map zoom level to change.
 5. [ ] Confirmation screen when releasing presence.
 6. [ ] Remove presence data in real-time once they have been removed.
+7. [x] Don't allow map panning.

 Phase 4:
 1. [ ] Dropped presences screen.